seock04/Uncertainty-Handler/Talk matters/FeaturedTopic_AntitrustLaw.md

   * again, is it removing future compeditor or expansion of the service?
   * role back existing privacy commitment that they have promised at first

-### Questions
-* Do you feel acquisition of instragram a problem?
-* Do you think neuturalizing the compeditor by acquisition is an issue for the people?
-* What will happen if the those big giant tech company have even bigger influence on the people than the government?